Fast, secure, risk-free booking guaranteed.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!

 What’s not included:

-In order to enjoy this backcountry adventure, you need to have a moderate level of fitness.
+In order to enjoy this guided backcountry adventure at the Journeyman Lodge, you need to have a great level of fitness.
 You will be on your feet for several full days.
-While there is terrain for all skill levels around Journeyman Lodge, you will need to manage controlled descents in variable conditions.
+While there is terrain for all skill levels around Journeyman Lodge, this tour is ideal for experienced skiers, as you will need to manage controlled descents in variable conditions.
 All participants should feel comfortable on challenging blue or black-level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.

 Backcountry skiing at Journeyman Lodge is for intermediate to advanced backcountry skiers.
 The terrain is challenging and technical, requiring controlled descents in sometimes tricky environments.
 Beginners in the backcountry or those with blue-level resort experience should consider an introductory course to backcountry skiing with a guide.

 For technical backcountry ski touring gear, you will need to bring: